SupremeZ3R0/AdGuard-Home-Block-Lists/README.md

 # AdGuard-Home-Block-Lists
-Custom block list for AdGuard Home
+Custom block list for AdGuard Home.

+List includes domains to be tested with https://adblock.turtlecute.org/